Embedding digital chronotherapy into medical devices -- A canine validation for controlling status epilepticus through multi-scale rhythmic brain stimulation: Methods

+The temporal pattern to stimulation adjustment was introduced so as to align maximum stimulation intensity with times of peak seizure activity, as recorded in the seizure diary kept by the carer.
+The historic seizure activity up to the date of implantation is presented in a rose plot, inset in the right panel of Figure 3.
+The timing of seizures motivated a circadian adaptive pattern for stimulation; note that seizures were generally linked to sleep states according to the carer.

-The final adaptive algorithm, merging chronotherapy and sensor-based inputs, consisted of three layers of control with increasing stimulation intensity: 1) a circadian basal rate while the patient was active; 2) a protective sleep mode with elevated entrainment stimulation; and 3) a high-amplitude, HF stimulation pattern to try and abort a breakthrough seizure through existing DBS methods.
-The algorithm is illustrated by the rose diagram representation shown in Figure 3.
+The aim was to account for immediate variation in activity, while accounting for daytime naps, since the highest probability of seizures correlated with the sleep state.
+The final adaptive algorithm, merging chronotherapy and sensor-based inputs, consisted of three layers of control with increasing stimulation intensity: 1) a circadian basal rate while the dog is awake and active; 2) a protective sleep mode with elevated entrainment stimulation; and 3) a high-amplitude, HF stimulation pattern to try and abort a breakthrough seizure through existing DBS methods.
+The embedded algorithm is illustrated by the circles enclosing the rose diagram in Figure 3.
+The inner ring of stimulation is the default state at $\SI{13}{\hertz}$ when the dog is active; the {\it night-time} activity uses elevated stimulation $\SI{0.7}{\milli\ampere}$ for additional protection, while the {\it daytime} stimulation is lowered to $\SI{0.5}{\milli\ampere}$ to avoid any side-effects of stimulation and conserve energy during low seizure probability intervals.
+When the accelerometer detects an inactive state for 4 minutes, the algorithm transitions to the middle ring of stimulation for the {\it sleeping mode}, which elevates stimulation amplitude to $\SI{1.3}{\milli\ampere}$ at $\SI{13}{\hertz}$ to provide greater entrainment during the increased risk of seizures during sleep.
+Finally, the outer ring, or {\it boost mode}, is designed for breakthrough seizures, activated by the carer with a single tap on the device programmed with a detection threshold of $\SI{7}{g}$ in the z-axis (orthogonal from the device plane).
+In this mode, a burst of $\SI{130}{\hertz}$, $\SI{1.5}{\milli\ampere}$ bipolar stimulation is provided to interrupt a sustained seizure.

 We remotely synchronized the device for the longer infradian rhythms \cite{Baud2018}.
 Remote telemetric access allowed us to characterize physiology and reprogram the system in the home environment, as well as check battery levels and tissue-electrode interface impedances.
+On the left side of Figure 3, extended time (e.g. 2-week infradian) updates are provided over an encrypted internet link with a local password-protected application running on a surface tablet.
+The patient controller is used to wirelessly update the embedded stimulation parameters.